ES-DOC/esdoc-technical/docs/installers/ws-pyessv.md

 - Step 4: install stack
 - Step 5: install virtual environment

-Once the above steps have executed then the **PYESSV** web-service daemon can be launched:
+Once the above steps have executed then the **PYESSV** web API daemon can be launched:

 ```
 pyessv-ws-daemon